Theobasallaje/bamazon/README.md

 # In both of the above cases you will need to run the application again if you wish to order another item.

+# NOTE: You will need to run the sql scripts in mysql workbench for this to work.

 # Thanks!